Ichiban Sushi – Colorful Sushi Creations

 Is that the fish tail?

 I used to think that anything deep-fried would taste yummy.
 I don’t anymore.
 The spring rolls had been fried to a golden crisp and certainly looked very inviting.
 They looked to be delicious.
 I expected them to be delicious.
 But they weren’t at all.
 In fact, there was barely any taste to it.
-The chef must have neglected to use flavoring!
+The chef must have neglected to use flavouring!

 One very popular and very common Japanese dish is the agedashi tofu.
 The tofu is typically cut into cubes, covered in a layer of cornstarch before being deep-fried and served in a sauce.
 I don’t know exactly what goes into the sauce, but it either makes or breaks the dish.
 In this case, the sauce was done pretty well.